contentflydapp/eventd/README.md

 Publisher Subscriber (Pub/Sub) event driven architecture for Motoko

+## Getting started

+See main source is in /src.
+Follow example code in /example for using it in Canister actor.

 ## To run unit tests in canisters

 It uses Motoko Matchers as described in https://github.com/kritzcreek/ic101 for testing directly on local DFX canister